noahrav/offerings/rules.md

 Get Battle Info - Get infos on the current battle, though the battle system is not used by this game.

 Control Global Save - Allow to write data to a save file shared between the different save slots.
-Data here wouldn't be reliable, due to the player being potentially expected to switch between playing on PC and on mobile, with the global save not being shared between the different devices.
+Data here wouldn't be reliable, since the player may potentially switch between playing on PC and on mobile, with the global save not being shared between the different devices, and importing an existing save file in a private tab or new browser wouldn't have the global save either.

 Change Picture ID - Change the ID of a picture.
 Currently unimplemented by EasyRPG Player.

 Set Game Option - Adjust some settings of the game throughout its entirety.
-Currently unimplemented by EasyRPG Player, and those settings wouldn't be useful since most of them are for debug purposes.
+Currently unimplemented by EasyRPG Player.
+These settings wouldn't be useful since most of them are for debug purposes.

 ### Expanded Commands

 When using an expanded command, it is highly recommended to add a comment above it in the code to specify that the command uses the Maniac patch, especially if the code in question is expected to be checked and edited by other developers and managers.
-Editing the command using the vanilla editor could remove the added functions by error, potentially breaking how the command was expected to work.
+Editing the command using the vanilla editor could accidentally remove the added functions, potentially breaking how the command was expected to work.

 ### Expanded Commands Without Restrictions: